myENA/ceph/doc/rados/operations/bluestore-migration.rst

 If you have a spare host in the cluster, or have sufficient free space to evacuate an entire host in order to use it as a spare, then the conversion can be done on a host-by-host basis with each stored copy of the data migrating only once.
+To evacuate an existing host, simply mark all of its OSDs out and let the cluster rebalance.

 #.
 Identify an empty host.
 Ideally the host should have roughly the
    same capacity as other hosts you will be converting (although it